patndy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Displays the last line of a file
 10. Delete all the regular file in Javascript
 11. script that counts the number of directories and sub-directories in the current directory.
+12. displays the 10 newest files in the current directory.